farhadrahimiklie/Complete-C/59 Buffers/Restrict.md

 * Widely used in libc and high-performance code

 Mastering `restrict` means you understand **how C actually models memory and optimization**.

----

-If you want next:

-* Assembly comparison with and without `restrict`
-* Multi-dimensional array examples
-* Interaction with caches and pipelines
-* Real benchmarking demonstrations

-Say exactly what you want to go deeper into.